acdlite/flummox/docs/api/Flux.md

 Returns a JSON string describing the entire state of your Flux application.

 Internally, it passes each store's current state to the store's static method `Store.serialize()`.
-The return value must be string representing the given state.
+The return value must be a string representing the given state.
 If a store does not have a static method `serialize()`, or if it returns a non-string, it is ignored.

 ### deserialize